 I have had this tomato galette recipe idea in my head for a while and was thrilled when after making it turned out perfectly the first time.
-A herb and garlic ricotta give the tart its body and it helps to prevent a soggy pastry bottom from all the delicious tomato juices.
-I’ve used my favourite sour cream pastry recipe because it delivers golden flaky crust every time.
+Herb and garlic ricotta gives the tart its body and helps to prevent a soggy pastry bottom from all the delicious tomato juices.
+I’ve used my favourite sour cream pastry recipe because it delivers a golden flaky crust every time.

 I’m never too precise about rolling it out perfectly either and that really doesn’t matter, as long as you leave a generous 5cm – 6cm rim to fold up over the tart.
 If it breaks, simply pinch the pastry back together.
 As you can see things are far from perfect here.